didit-tech/flagpoll/README.md

     npm install flagpoll

-You can also clone or fork this project
+You can also clone or fork this project.

 ## Documentation